(Straight to Your Heart) Like a Cannonball: Lyrics and music

 The music is lively with a triple metre time signature.
 The feel of the music shows jazz and R&B influences.
 Los Angeles Times critic Robert Hilburn suggested that it as an "uptempo spirit."
 Producer Ted Templeman felt that Ronnie Montrose's electric guitar playing was particularly effective on this song, stating that his "infectious strummimg and catchy fills made 'Cannonball' worthy of release as a single."
 Templeman also praised the 2-note hook Montrose played after the "Do do loo do do, do do loo, do do" line that ends most of the verses.
 Templeman felt that "it was a simple lick that any guitarist could have played but the way he played was special.
 It brightened the tune right up and gave it this pop sheen."
 Morrison played acoustic guitar on the song.
 Copley News Service critic Judy Hugg praised "Boots" Houston's flute playing on the song.

 Recording

 "(Straight to Your Heart) Like a Cannonball" was recorded at Wally Heider Studios in San Francisco, California, during the first set of recording sessions for Tupelo Honey.

 Reception

 Billboard chose "(Straight to Your Heart) Like a Cannonball" as a recommended pop single when the single was released.
 Nonetheless, "(Straight to Your Heart) Like a Cannonball" failed to make the Billboard Hot 100, topping out on the Bubbling Under Hot 100 chart at #119.

+Record World called it a "superb cut" and said that this "smooth, rolling song highlighted by some great 'la-las' is a natural for just about every kind of music lover."
 Windsor Star critic John Laycock praised the "cheerful banality" of the song.
 The Dispatch critic Dink Lorance described it as a "bouncy little number with nice guitar and vocal."
 Patrick Humphries praised the song's "verve and panache."
 Music journalist Erik Hage described the song a "focused medicine-show Americana."